Yelp/mrjob/docs/guides/runner-job-interactions.rst

 example, to find out what mappers, reducers, and combiners a job has and what their order is, :py:mod:`~mrjob.runner.MRJobRunner` calls the job script.

+.. warning:: This information is **experimentally public** and subject to
+    change.

 Job Interface
 -------------